dyne/dnscrypt-proxy/README.markdown

 for OpenDNS and CloudNS.

 - [DNSCrypt Windows Service Manager](http://simonclausen.dk/projects/dnscrypt-winservicemgr/):
-Assiss in setting up DNSCrypt as a service, configure it and change network adapter DNS settings to use DNSCrypt.
+Assists in setting up DNSCrypt as a service, configure it and change network adapter DNS settings to use DNSCrypt.
 It includes the option to use TCP/UDP protocol, IPV4/IPV6 connectivity, choice of network adapter to configure, as well as configurations for currently available DNSCrypt providers.